 Each year, we celebrate National Day of Civic Hacking on June 4, a nationwide day of action created by the Code for America Brigades, the U.S. Small Business Administration, and Secondmuse in collaboration with various federal agencies.
 Thousands of people across the country on this day use their skills for good, and volunteer to carry out a number of challenges that leverage creativity, technology, design, and innovation to strengthen communities.
 Use this day to join developers, designers, government employees, data scientists, journalists, and your fellow citizens at a special event in your city.

-How to Observe National Day of Civic Hacking
+How to Celebrate National Day of Civic Hacking

 1. Attend a civic hacking event